All Episodes

 I mean, it's just very obvious.

-So these two combined, I think are are again, it's just a I I wanted to remind your audience that while they talk about will they continue to harass the president.
+So, these two combined, I think, are, again, it's just a, I wanted to remind your audience that while they talk about will they continue to harass the president, let me just tell everybody they are continuing to harass the president in court and using any legal available.

-But again, I mean you have people on courts that are activist justices, and if they just don't like Donald Trump, they'll probably make one decision.
+But again, I mean, you have people on courts that are activist justices, and if they just don't like Donald Trump, they'll probably make one decision.

 If it was somebody that was a Democrat and shared their political views, they'd pick a very different decision.

-So the cases sound similar.
+So, the cases sound similar.

 I think you do have to differentiate the federal one, so the two House committees and the district attorney.

-You you start letting state and local officials do these investigations of a president while they're in office.
+You start letting state and local officials do these investigations of a president while they're in office.

 Doesn't prevent them from doing it when they're out of office, but while they're in office, that is not what the founders intended to occur with the power of the presidency while you're in office.